- This event has passed.

 Kitty Schacht, Youth Librarian, Mansfield Public Library, Mansfield, MA

-This event is funded in part by the Hardwick-New Braintree Cultural Council a local agency which is supported by the Mass Cultural Council, a state agency.
+This event is funded in full by the Hardwick-New Braintree Cultural Council a local agency which is supported by the Mass Cultural Council, a state agency.

 “To say that your performance was the highlight of our summer reading program doesn’t do you enough justice!
 I don’t know who had more fun – the parents or the children.
 We can’t wait to have you return.” –Kim Ballantine, Children’s Librarian, Lincoln Public Library, RI